Acne Scar Treatments

 The platelets found in our blood do many beneficial things, such as stimulating the regrowth of collagen and elastin, the building blocks of young and healthy skin.
 When your blood is injected back into your skin, the body naturally begins a healing process that helps rid of acne scars.
 We often recommend PRP as an add-on therapy to laser acne scar treatments to deliver the best results possible to our acne scar patients.
 At Schweiger Dermatology, we strongly believe that combination therapy is the most effective approach to your treatment.

-Acne Scar Treatments Near You in NY, NJ, PA, and CT
+Acne Scar Treatments Near You in NY, NJ, PA, CT and FL

 At Schweiger Dermatology Group, our experienced, board-certified dermatologists offer customized acne scar treatments.